DanielAnimesh/EV_Adoption_Analysis_Atliq_Motors/README.md

 ## Dashboard
 The [Power BI Dashboard](https://shorturl.at/TcdIh) consists of three key reports:
-1. **Makers Analysis**: Insights into EV sales performance by makers.
+1. **Home Page**: Provides an overall analysis and summary of EV adoption trends and market performance.
-2. **State Analysis - 1**: State-level EV adoption and penetration trends.
+2. **Sales by Maker**: Detailed insights into EV sales performance across different manufacturers.
-3. **State Analysis - 2**: Deeper dive into market dynamics across regions.
+3. **Sales by State**: State-wise analysis of EV sales, adoption rates, and market dynamics.